R3tr0BoiDX/smwc-browser/README.md

 Let's take a look at all the entries:

 - **`sfc_path`**: This is the path to find your SMW (US) SFC file.
 It **must** have a CRC32 code of `B19ED489`, or else you have the incorrect ROM and the SMW Central Browser won't launch.
 A built-in checksum test verifies if you have the right ROM.
 Different checksums are listed [below](#other-smw-us-checksums).
-- **`library_path`**: This is where the patched ROMs files will be saved.
+- **`library_path`**: This is where the patched ROM files will be saved.
 If you use RetroArch or a similar program and want the patched games to show up in your collection, this is for you!
 - **`launch_program`**, optional: After the ROMs have been patched, you can open them automatically with a program of your choice, allowing you to play right away!
 If you remove this key from the config file, no program will launch after patching.

 > :warning: Windows handles its paths differently than Linux, and you will need to escape your paths!
 They will look something like this: `"sfc_path": "C:\\Users\\User\\Games\\baserom.us.sfc`

 ## Command line arguments

 There aren't many command line arguments, but there a some.
-Right now there are:
+Right now, there are:

 - **`-l`, `--no-launch`**: Don't launch the patched file using the program defined in the configuration file once patching is complete.
 If no program is defined, no program will be launched anyway.
 - **`-f`, `--no-fullscreen`**: Don't start the browser in fullscreen mode.